KhuongBao/neural-network-cpp/README.md

 2. Run the remaining cells to visualize the decision boundaries for the training and test datasets.

 ## Configuration
-You can switch configurations in `main.cpp` to customize the neural network.
+You can switch configurations in `example.cpp` to customize the neural network.
 Here are some options:
 ### Activation Functions
 -	ReLU: "relu"
 -	Sigmoid: "sigmoid"